FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

  * Being near a general makes a broken unit rally sooner than they would otherwise (assuming it's possible for them to rally).
  * Units that can charge without orders won't do so if they're near the general.
  * A General's rallying buff will be combined with any separate chanting and screeching bonuses that are within the same range.
+ * Only the main General provides bonuses, having two generals in your army will not impact the overall figures.

 ### Chanting and Screeching Bonuses